Andrey-Nechaev/frontend-project-lvl2/README.md

 ## Prerequisites</h2>
 You must have instaled node.js and npm on your system

-## Instaaling
+## Installing
 From projects directory execute follow conmmands:
 `npm link` (Make sure you have nescessary rights to run.
-May be required run command as root / administrator for your OS) `make publish`
+May be required run command as root / administrator for your OS);
+`make publish`;

 ## Usage
 <a href="https://asciinema.org/a/301468" target="_blank"><img src="https://asciinema.org/a/301468.svg" /></a>